Day One: After a two-and-a-half hour drive from my Mom's house in Floyd, Virginia, I'm here!

 I brought lunch back to my room to stay in work mode.
 Yogurt, some Swiss cheese, an apple, and herb tea.

-People are starting to panic about Frankenstorm, wondering if they should leave early, or stay a few extra days.
-Looks like I'll miss it for my travel, which is good.
+should leave early, or stay a few extra days.
+Looks like I'll miss it

 I'm back to the female POV today.